Healthy Eating in Nigeria: Simple Habits That Support Steady Blood Sugar

 When to talk to a pharmacist

-• If you take medicines that affect blood sugar and need meal timing advice.
+• You take medicines that affect blood sugar and need help timing meals.

-• If you have new symptoms like unusual thirst, frequent urination, or unexpected weight loss.
+• You notice symptoms like unusual thirst, frequent urination, or unexpected weight loss.

 Short disclaimer

 This article is for general education only and does not replace medical advice.
-If you have symptoms or a health condition, please see a qualified healthcare professional.
+If you have symptoms or a medical condition, please speak with a qualified healthcare professional.

 Need help?
 Chat with us on WhatsApp or contact us.